Vic Oberhansley Photos

 From Vic Oberhansley's obituary.

 Vic C. Oberhansley, of Murray, died Friday evening of an apparent heart attack preceding an auto collision near his home.
-Bom Janurry 14, 1918 to Henry E. and Salome B. Oberhansley in Parowan, Utah.
+Born January 14, 1918 to Henry E. and Salome B. Oberhansley in Parowan, Utah.
 He attended public schools in Logan and in Cedar City where his father was director of Southern Utah State College for many years until his death in 1945.
 A veteran of World War II, Vic later attended the University of Utah.
 Employed by U.S. Bureau of Land Management until his retirement.

 Victor Curtis Oberhansley was born January 14, 1918, and died on May 8, 1987.

-Vic registered for the draft on October 20, 1940, at Cedar City, Utah.
+Government records show that Vic registered for the draft on October 20, 1940, at Cedar City, Utah.
 He was age 22 at the time.
 He was 5 feet, 11 inches in height and weighed 165 pounds, and wore glasses.

-"The 4,016 enlisted men and 156 officers of the Utah National Guard were called up on March 3, 1941, and sent to San Luis Obispo, California, as part of the 40th Infantry Division that included units from Salt Lake City, Ogden, Brigham City, Garland, Spanish Fork, Fillmore, Richfield, Beaver, Cedar City, Pleasant Grove, Bountiful, Logan, Manti, Nephi, Springville, St. George, and Vernal.
+The 4,016 enlisted men and 156 officers of the Utah National Guard were called up on March 3, 1941, and sent to San Luis Obispo, California, as part of the 40th Infantry Division that included units from Salt Lake City, Ogden, Brigham City, Garland, Spanish Fork, Fillmore, Richfield, Beaver, Cedar City, Pleasant Grove, Bountiful, Logan, Manti, Nephi, Springville, St. George, and Vernal.
 Following training in California, many of the Utah guardsmen departed for the Philippine Islands on December 6, 1941, but when news of the attack at Pearl Harbor was received, the transport returned to San Francisco and the soldiers assigned to help defend a three hundred mile area of coastline from Santa Barbara, California, to the Mexican border.
-The 40th Infantry Division prepared for a possible Japanese invasion and also participated in the movement of Japanese American citizens from coastal areas to ten inland camps, including the Topaz Relocation Center northwest of Delta."
+The 40th Infantry Division prepared for a possible Japanese invasion and also participated in the movement of Japanese American citizens from coastal areas to ten inland camps, including the Topaz Relocation Center northwest of Delta.
 (Utah Historical Quarterly, Spring 2005, Volume 73, Number 2)

-Records at the National Archives show that Vic embarked aboard the USS Hercules on October 9, 1944, and sailed from San Francisco on October 13, 1944.
-He was among hundreds of U. S. Army personnel on the ship.
+Records at the National Archives show that Vic embarked aboard the U.S.S.
+Hercules on October 9, 1944, and sailed from San Francisco on October 13, 1944.

 (Read the Wikipedia article about the USS Hercules)

-From the U. S. Navy's Naval History and Heritage Command.
+Some history of LST-1024 comes from the U. S. Navy's Naval History and Heritage Command.

 LST-1024 was laid down on 26 April 1944 at Quincy, Mass., by the Bethlehem Steel Co.; launched on 22 May 1944; and commissioned on 28 May 1944.

-During World War II, LST-1024 was assigned to the Asiatic-Pacific theater and participated in the Leyte landings in October 1944 and the assault and occupation of Okinawa Gunto in April and May 1945.
+During World War II, LST-1024 was assigned to the Asiatic-Pacific theater and participated in the Leyette landings in October 1944 and the assault and occupation of Okinawa Gunto in April and May 1945.
 Following the war, she performed occupation duty in the Far East until late December 1945.
 She returned to the United States and was decommissioned on 27 June 1946 and struck from the Navy list on 31 July that same year.
 On 12 March 1948, the ship was sold to Alexander Shipyards, Inc., for operation.

 LST-1024 earned two battle stars for World War II service.